How Much Warning Do Showrunners Get Before Cancellation?

 The Middle Case: A Few Months

 Some showrunners learn about cancellation while they're still in the writers' room for the next season.
-They may have already broken episodes, hired writers, or even begun scouting locations.
+They may have already broken episodes, hired writers, or begun scouting locations.
 This was the case for GLOW — cancelled after scripts for the fourth season had been written.
-Showrunner Liz Flahive said: "We had scripts.
+Showrunner Liz Flahive told Deadline: "We had scripts.
 We had plans.
 We had a season mapped out.
 And then it was just gone."
+According to The Hollywood Reporter, the scripts for GLOW's fourth season were complete enough that they were circulated among fans online, offering a bittersweet glimpse of what could have been.

 The Worst Case: No Warning at All

 This happened to Teenage Bounty Hunters — cancelled two months after release with no warning.
 Cast members reportedly found out through social media.
 The OA's cancellation was also a shock to the creative team.
-Brit Marling has spoken about finding out the show was cancelled while she was already writing Season 3.
+Brit Marling told The Hollywood Reporter that she learned the show was cancelled while she was already writing Season 3.
+"I was in the middle of a sentence," she said.
+"And I just stopped."

 Why Some Shows Get Warning and Others Don't